 Overheating issues will occur when you take the “action” away from an action camera, like utilizing it in a static environment.
-We have successfully cooled GoPro and Smartphone cameras in Phoenix’s scorching summers for two years now.
-Our CAMCooLER fan system works with GoPro’s HERO11 Black, HERO11 Black Mini, HERO10 Black, HERO9 Black, and HERO8 Black cameras.
-We also support the Mevo Start and most smartphones.
+We have successfully cooled GoPro and Smartphone cameras in Phoenix’s scorching summers since 2020.
+Our CAMCooLER fan system works with GoPro’s HERO12 Black, HERO11 Black, HERO11 Black Mini, HERO10 Black, HERO9 Black, HERO8 Black, and HERO7 Black cameras.
+We also support Mevo Start, most smartphones, and Netgear’s Nighthawk Mobile Hotspot.

 - Heat Torture Testing Live Streaming: 7 /26/23.
 The Mevo Start streamed at 720p for 8 hours and 21 minutes before it was ended by myself.
 The GoPro 11 Mini streamed at 720p for 6 hours and 24 minutes before ending, most likely due to camera overheating.
 As with the other tests, no additional shade was provided for the cameras other than their cooling fan.
 The weather on my watch indicated a maximum temperature of 115 degrees Fahrenheit.
 The closest official weather station of the Mesa Gateway Airport reported 113 degrees Fahrenheit, and Phoenix Sky Harbor Airport, about 20 miles away, reported 117 degrees Fahrenheit.
 Click here to view on YouTube.